Rachel Romer: Career

 In 2015, at the age of 27, Romer co-founded Guild Education with her former classmate Brittany Stich, after she conducted research for two years with Stich into low graduation rates, In 2019, the organization became valued at over $1 billion.
 In 2020, it was listed as a CNBC Top 50 disruptor.

 In March 2020, Romer co-authored an open letter, signed by more than 450 other CEOs and investors, advocating for business leaders to mitigate the COVID-19 pandemic.
 She is a co-founder and strategic advisor for the organization Stop The Spread.

 In June 2021 Guild Education was valued at $3.7 billion.
-Carlson's personal wealth was estimated to be $570 million in 2022.
+Romer's personal wealth was estimated to be $570 million in 2022.
+In 2023, Forbes estimated her net worth to be $320 million.